Fluorine-18 Florbetapir: An Essential Tool for Diagnosing Alzheimer’s Disease

 Mechanism of Action of Fluorine-18 Florbetapir

 Fluorine-18 florbetapir is a positron emission tomography (PET) imaging agent.
 It contains a fluorine-18 (18F) radioisotope that emits positrons, which a PET scanner can detect.
 The molecule has a high affinity for amyloid-beta plaques, allowing it to bind to these structures in the brain.
-When a patient undergoes a PET scan after being injected with fluorine-18 florbetapir, the radioactive tracer accumulates in areas with high concentrations of amyloid plaques.
+When a patient undergoes a PET scan after being injected with 18F-florbetapir, the radioactive tracer accumulates in areas with high concentrations of amyloid plaques.
 These areas can then be visualised as “hot spots” on the resulting PET images, indicating the presence and distribution of amyloid-beta deposits in the patient’s brain.

 Clinical Applications of Fluorine-18 Florbetapir